Jorge Horacio Brito: Banking and finance

-Macro Bank grew to become one of the major private banks of Argentina, with several branches across the country.
-Brito was the chairman of Macro Bank's board of directors, its chief executive officer, and a member of its executive committee and senior credit committee.
+Brito was the chairman of Macro Bank's board of directors, its chief executive officer, and a member of its executive and senior credit committees.

-Brito became chairman of the Argentine Banking Association (ADEBA) on April 8, 2003, and held this position until 2016, when he was succeeded by Daniel Llambías, chairman of Grupo Financiero Galicia owner of Banco Galicia.
-In 2017, this position was taken by Brito's son Jorge Pablo Brito, who was also a director of Macro Bank.
+Brito became chairman of the Argentine Banking Association (ADEBA) on April 8, 2003, and held this position until 2016, when he took a leave of absence and was succeeded by Daniel Llambías.
+In 2017, this position was taken by his son Jorge Pablo Brito.